SMANNEY/delayed-job/Global-Hooks-Proposal.md

 ### Questions
 * Should global hooks be cancelable by returning false from a job hook?
 * Should global hook blocks in the chain be allowed to cancel execution like rails filter chains?

+### Comments

+(Stephen V.T.)
+Implement named queues and allow global hooks to be applied to the queue.
+Then this would allow 3 levels of hooks: Individual job hooks, queue hooks and global hooks (applies to all queues).